Free Shipping On Orders Above $75

 Sahl ibn Hunayf (RA) was bathing when a companion, admiring the brightness of his skin, unintentionally cast an evil eye.
 Moments later, Sahl collapsed.
 The Prophet ﷺ came immediately and advised:

-From this moment in the Prophet’s ﷺ era, Muslims learned that recognising the signs of evil eye in Islam and seeking protection from evil eye in Islam is essential for safeguarding the heart and soul.
+From this moment in the Prophet’s ﷺ era, Muslims learned that recognizing the signs of evil eye in Islam and seeking protection from evil eye in Islam is essential for safeguarding the heart and soul.
+The evil eye in Islam, known as al-ayn, is a real phenomenon according to the Qur'an and Sunnah.
+It occurs when a person's admiration or envy (even without any negative intent) end up causing harm to another person or their blessings.
+The Qur'an and Sunnah provide us with special duas and adhkar to protect ourselves against the evil eye.

-Jealousy in Islam is a feeling that quietly eats the heart.
+Jealousy in Islam (also known as Hasad) is a feeling that quietly eats the heart.
 Islam recognizes it not just as an ordinary emotion but a spiritual danger.
-Even unspoken envy can lead to harm as highlighted in the evil eye in the Quran and Sunnah.
+Even unspoken envy can lead to harm as highlighted in the evil eye in the Qur'an and Sunnah.

-By recognising the signs of evil eye in Islam and seeking protection spiritual harm, we can calm this fire and protect ourselves.
+By recognizing the signs of evil eye in Islam and seeking protection spiritual harm, we can calm this fire and protect ourselves.

-The Quran directly guides us on seeking protection from hidden harm, including the evil eye in the Quran, through the last two chapters: Surah Al-Falaq and Surah An-Nas.
+Islam directly guides us on seeking protection from hidden harm like the evil eye in the Qur'an, through the last two chapters: Surat al-Falaq and Surat an-Nas.

 These Surahs provide clear guidance for protection from evil eye in Islam.

-Blog Evil Eye and Jealousy in Islam: An eye with glasses
+Evil Eye and Jealousy in Islam Blog Image: An eye with glasses

 Even small moments of jealousy can have unseen effects.
-Imagine a colleague being praised for a project at work and if admiration turns into jealousy, the hidden fire in the heart can unintentionally cast the evil eye, that is recognised as jealousy in Islam and the evil eye in the Quran.
+Imagine a colleague being praised for a project at work and if admiration turns into jealousy, the hidden fire in the heart can unintentionally cast the evil eye, that is recognized as jealousy in Islam and the evil eye in the Qur'an.

 Jealousy can affect confidence and wellbeing.
 Therefore, seeking protection from evil eye in Islam is so important.

-Signs of Evil Eye in Islam: Islamic Guidance to Recognise Its Effects
+Signs of Evil Eye in Islam: How to Know If You've Been Affected

 The Prophet ﷺ warned clearly about the harm of the evil eye.
 He ﷺ said: